The Best Blogging Platforms Compared

 Cons:

-- Limited design and customization options.
+- Limited branding and customization

 Pricing: